Income Management is a way to help you manage your money to meet essential household needs and expenses.

 - an approved housing authority

-Income Management can also be used for youth recipients and long term payment recipients to assist them budgeting for their essential needs.
+Income Management can also assist young welfare recipients and long term payment recipients with budgeting for essential needs.

-If you live in one of the Income Management locations, you can also choose to volunteer for Income Management if you need help with managing your payments.
+If you live in one of the Income Management locations, you can also choose to volunteer for Income Management.

 You can access your income managed money: